MicrosoftDocs/entra-docs/docs/id-governance/sap.md

 - Use the [SAP Cloud Identity Services](../identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md) enterprise application in Microsoft Entra ID to provision identities into SAP Cloud Identity Services.
 After you bring all the identities into SAP Cloud Identity Services, you can use SAP Cloud Identity Services - Identity Provisioning to provision the accounts from there into your applications when required.
 - Use the [SAP Cloud Identity Services - Identity Provisioning](https://help.sap.com/docs/IDENTITY_PROVISIONING/f48e822d6d484fa5ade7dda78b64d9f5/f2b2df8a273642a1bf801e99ecc4a043.html) integration to directly export identities from Microsoft Entra ID into your [applications](https://help.sap.com/docs/IDENTITY_PROVISIONING/f48e822d6d484fa5ade7dda78b64d9f5/ab3f641552464c79b94d10b9205fd721.html).
 When you're using SAP Cloud Identity Services - Identity Provisioning to pull users into your applications, all provisioning configuration is managed in SAP directly.
 You can still use the enterprise application in Microsoft Entra ID to manage SSO and use [Microsoft Entra ID as the corporate identity provider](https://help.sap.com/docs/IDENTITY_AUTHENTICATION/6d6d63354d1242d185ab4830fc04feb1/058c7b14209f4f2d8de039da4330a1c1.html).

-### Provision identities into on-premises SAP systems that SAP IPS doesn't support
+### Provision identities into on-premises SAP systems

 Customers who have yet to transition from applications such as  SAP R/3 and SAP ERP Central Component (SAP ECC) to SAP S/4HANA can still rely on the Microsoft Entra provisioning service to provision user accounts.
 Within SAP R/3 and SAP ECC, you expose the necessary Business Application Programming Interfaces (BAPIs) for creating, updating, and deleting users.
 Within Microsoft Entra ID, you have two options:

 * Use the lightweight Microsoft Entra provisioning agent and [web services connector](../identity/app-provisioning/on-premises-web-services-connector.md) to [provision users into apps such as SAP ECC](../identity/app-provisioning/on-premises-sap-connector-configure.md).
 * In scenarios where you need to do more complex group and role management, use [Microsoft Identity Manager](/microsoft-identity-manager/reference/microsoft-identity-manager-2016-ma-ws) to manage access to your legacy SAP applications.

+You can also use Microsoft Entra ID to provision workers into Active Directory, as well as other on-premises systems that SAP Cloud Identity Services doesn't support for provisioning.

 ## Trigger custom workflows